Table of Contents

 - Mucinous or catarrhal inflammation occurs with cuboidal cells where the exudate is mainly mucin.
 It is more common in the respiratory tract.

-- Purulent inflammation occurs when the inflammatory process is secondary to violent organisms e.g. staphylococci that result in large amount of pus composed of neutrophils and dead cells.
+- Purulent inflammation occurs when the inflammatory process is secondary to violent organisms e.g. staphylococci that result in large amounts of pus composed of neutrophils and dead cells.
 Pus isolation with fibrosis and histiocytes is known as abscess.

 - Fibrinous inflammation occurs in fibrin-rich exudate which will organize to form fibrous mesh.
 It occurs mainly in viral inflammation and chemical or physical irritation.
-Fibrinous inflammation will lead to a permanent dysfunction in the involved tissue as fibroses lack parenchymal cells e.g. scars on the skin surface, liver fibrosis in viral and alcoholic hepatitis.
+Fibrinous inflammation will lead to a permanent dysfunction in the affected tissue as fibrosis lack parenchymal cells e.g. scars on the skin surface, liver fibrosis in viral and alcoholic hepatitis.
 Fibrosis can also occur on the surface of tissues leading to pseudo-membrane formation which is a devitalized membrane of fibrous tissue as in pseudo membranous colitis.

 Fate of Acute Inflammation

 Interestingly, these mediators are short-acting and they are active only as long as there is a pathogenic stimulation.
-After resolution of the offending stimulus, fibrin mesh acts to guide wound healing and resolution of the inflammatory products by macrophages and lymphatic drainage to the regional lymph nodes.
+After resolution of the offending stimulus, fibrin mesh act to guide wound healing and resolution of the inflammatory products by macrophages and lymphatic drainage to the regional lymph nodes.